MTG/saraga/docs/index.md

 # Welcome to Saraga collections

-Saraga collections are the largest
+Saraga collections are the largest annotated open data collections available for computational analysis of Indian Art Music.

 This is the companion website to Saraga collection.